lemire/FastPFor/README.md

 It should be suitable for applications to d-gap compression and differential coding in general.

-It is used by the zsearch engine (http://victorparmar.github.com/zsearch/).
+It is used by the zsearch engine (http://victorparmar.github.com/zsearch/) as well as in GMAP and GSNAP (http://research-pub.gene.com/gmap/).

 ## Reference and documentation